 We should hang their heads in shame.

-How truly despicable.
+It’s truly despicable.
 How utterly horrifying that they are getting away with it.
 There is an increasingly discernible taint of eugenics embedded in Tory ideology.
 This, and the propaganda, smoke and mirrors, media scapegoating diversions and theft from the poorest to handout to the wealthiest – these actions are intentional, calculated and are being increasingly inflicted and administered, whilst the general population waits passively in the wings, shrugging off the blow by hammer blow accounts: more bad news of further Tory cuts, more devastating consequences.
+More preventable deaths.

-Too many are finding temporary distractions, watching the idiot box, hoping quietly that those things they can see from the corner of their eye are not real.
+Too many people are finding temporary distractions, watching the idiot box, hoping quietly that those things they can see from the corner of their eye are not real.

 Oh, but they are.